zaraki673/docker-domoticz/README.md

 Where xxxxx is the port assigned by you for the container if not docker will assigned one for it.

-## Accessing the opendcim applications:
+## Accessing the Domoticz applications:

 After that check with your browser at addresses plus the port assigined by docker or you: